-If the above three don’t help, you may want to consider a liquid copper fungicide.
+If the above three don’t help, you may want to consider using a liquid copper fungicide to control anthracnose.
 I’m partial to Monterey Liqui-Cop, but other liquid copper blends will also work.
-This handles many diseases which attack trees, vegetables/fruit, and ornamental plants.
+This handles many diseases which attack the young twigs of trees, vegetables/fruit, and ornamental plants.

 If you’re concerned with fruit that might be prone to developing diseased areas, you can do a post-harvest sterilizing dip in hot water.
 Your water should be at least 125 degrees Fahrenheit, and the fruit will need to be completely submerged in it for at least five minutes.

 However, this may partially cook the outside layers of the fruit, so while it does prevent some forms of storage rot, it may be easiest to just watch for potential rot signs and weed out damaged fruit at that time.